-Some of the most effective home remedies for swine flu include the use of vinegar, cayenne pepper, honey, garlic, zinc, carrots, pineapples, Siberian ginseng, echinacea, and olive leaf, as well as behavioral changes, including exercising, staying hydrated, get more sleep, soak up some sunshine, increase your hygiene regimen.
+The most effective home remedies for swine flu include the use of vinegar, cayenne pepper, honey, garlic, echinacea, and olive leaf, as well as behavioral changes, including exercising, staying hydrated, getting more sleep among others

-Olive Leaf: This somewhat overlooked little herb is rich in polyphenols and flavonoids, so taking a supplement of this when you are defending against the range of symptoms from swine flu, including nausea, chills, fever, cough, headache, and general weakness, it’s a good idea to give your body and herbal boost with olive leaf extract.
+This somewhat overlooked little herb is rich in polyphenols and flavonoids, so taking a supplement of this when defending yourself against the range of symptoms from swine flu, including nausea, chills, fever, cough, headache, and general weakness, is a good idea to give your body and herbal boost with olive leaf extract.

-Hygiene Focus: Preventing the illness is always the best “home remedy”, so if you can focus on washing your hands, particularly after coming in contact with someone who is ill, you can lower you chances of hand-to-eye or hand-to-mouth infection, which is the primary means of swine flu transmission.
+Preventing illness is always the best “home remedy”, so if you can focus on washing your hands, particularly after coming in contact with someone who is ill, you can lower your chances of hand-to-eye or hand-to-mouth infection, which is the primary means of swine flu transmission.
 For those who work closely with swine, always wearing gloves and a mask, particularly when dealing with sick swine, will greatly prevent the spread of the disease.